jarvist/HollowMountainII-2007to2012/2008/2008-Master.md

 This after a section of acrobatic rift below *Kill'em All* (p22), *Dark Tranquillity* (p44) was discovered.
 The leads were very much ongoing - another pitch, and many windows.
 There were also entering avens.
-However, on inputing the survey data (we have a solar-powered laptop running Survex in our mountain top bivy), we discovered that we had dropped well below the bottom of *M2* and therefore our current connection possibilities.
+However, on inputing the survey data (we have a solar-powered laptop running Survex in our mountain top Bivi), we discovered that we had dropped well below the bottom of *M2* and therefore our current connection possibilities.

 As such, attention shifted to higher leads to try and secure a connection in 2008.
 From the "Something Fishy" chamber a series of pitches were explored which included the impressive *Dangermouse* (p52).